Loathing-Associates-Scripting-Society/philter/packages/e2e-tests/README.md

-This directory contains end-to-end test scripts for OCD-Cleanup.
+This directory contains end-to-end test scripts for Philter.

 To run the tests: